maxpertici/menu-item-types/readme.txt

-== Create your own item type == ou need to declare your new type in, functions.php, a plugin, child theme, or your custom theme like this :
+== Create your own item type ==
+You need to declare your new type in, functions.php, a plugin, child theme, or your custom theme like this :

 `
 function register_my_custom_type(){